HOW IT WORKS

 How much time will my child spend online?

 In the younger grades, many of the online lessons include offline work.
-Students in grades K–2 spend about 30–40 percent of their time on the computer, while students in grades 3–6 spend about 50–60 percent of their time online.
+Students in grades K–2 spend about 30–40 percent of their time on the computer, while students in grades 3–5 spend about 50–60 percent of their time online.
+Screen time increases in middle school.

 How do students interact socially?